 - Fouling can dramatically reduce a boat’s performance.
-A fouled bottom causes drag, which increases fuel consumption, reduces speed and handling, and can even cause a boat to sit lower in the water.
+A fouled bottom causes drag, which reduces fuel efficiency, speed, and handling, and can even cause a boat to sit lower in the water.

 - Fouling can permanently damage the hull.
-In extreme cases, where growth has been left unchecked for a long period of time, the “glue” produced by fouling critters can damage fiberglass and wood.
+In extreme cases, where marine growth has been left unchecked for extended periods of time, the “glue” produced by fouling critters can damage fiberglass and wooden boats.

 • Flaking or blistering paint.
 When water gets under the paint (often around hardware) it can cause blistering and damage.
 If you see a fair bit of flaking or blistering, it’s time to repaint.